Imaginethatitwas/classificationv0.2/docs/TESTING.md

 The script performs the following checks:

+1. Builds a temporary batch with a duplicate `aweme_id` and runs `classification-curate` programmatically to ensure the curation step keeps the highest-view snapshot while discarding lower-view duplicates.
-1. Calls `classification.pipeline.process_path` on the sample batch with `min_views=0` so that all sample clips are processed.
+2. Calls `classification.pipeline.process_path` on the curated output with `min_views=0` so that all sample clips are processed.
-2. Verifies that four classification results are returned.
+3. Verifies that four classification results are returned.
-3. Confirms that the resolved categories span the expected set (`Good`, `Bad`, `Tea`, `WeirdTea`) and that the emergent flags (e.g., `SafetyOverride`, `Disturbing`) appear where appropriate.
+4. Confirms that the resolved categories span the expected set (`good`, `bad`, `tea`, `tea_weird`) and that no unexpected flags are emitted.
-4. Writes temporary artefacts (JSONL/CSV) and validates that the metrics file contains at least one bucket with top-video entries.
+5. Writes temporary artefacts (JSONL/CSV) and validates that the metrics file contains at least one bucket with top-video entries.

 The script prints a concise summary and exits with status code 0 on success.
 Any assertion failure indicates a regression in either the detectors or the logic layer.